wollmannbruno/blog/content/posts/2019/my-ccde-journey-part-2/index.md

 title: My CCDE Journey - Part 2
 description: Welcome to part 2 of this 3-part series about my CCDE journey.
   This post reveals the study materials I used, my study habits, and the timeline.
-lead: A sprinkling of advice
+summary: A sprinkling of advice
-summary: Welcome to part 2 of this 3-part series about my CCDE journey.
+# summary: Welcome to part 2 of this 3-part series about my CCDE journey.
-  This post reveals the study materials I used, my study habits, and the timeline.
+#   This post reveals the study materials I used, my study habits, and the timeline.
 date: 2019-12-31T18:06:02-06:00
-thumbnail: /images/my-ccde-journey-part-2.jpg
-images:
-  - /images/my-ccde-journey-part-2.jpg
 categories:
   - Certification
   - Design